Your core values are the guiding principles of your life that help you determine your behavior, words, and actions.

 Then when you go through that smaller list, some will stand out more than the rest.
 See you if can reduce your personal core values list to no more than ten core values.

-The Ultimate List of Core Values (plus a PDF download of 400 values)
+The Ultimate List of Personal Core Values

 You take responsibility for your actions and their consequences, and you respect others who do the same.